 - Center Targeting Function

-Since the center of the stud is better for fastening, some advanced electronic sensors include this helpful feature to help you find it.
+Since the stud’s center is better for fastening, some advanced electronic sensors include this helpful feature to help you find it.
 With a basic model, you will have to guess based on the location of nails and stud edges.

 - Additional Features